Lumbee: Surnames and families

 Pension records for veterans of the American Revolutionary War in Robeson County listed men with surnames later associated with Lumbee families, such as Samuel Bell, Jacob Locklear, John Brooks, Berry Hunt, Thomas Jacobs, Thomas Cummings, and Michael Revels.
 In 1790, other men with surnames since associated with Lumbee-identified descendants, such as Barnes, Braveboy (or Brayboy), Bullard, Chavers (Chavis), Cumbo, Hammonds, Lowrie (Lowry/Lowery), Oxendine, Strickland, and Wilkins, were listed as inhabitants of the Fayetteville District; they were all "Free Persons of Color" in the first federal census.
+Some of these surnames, such as Chavis and Cumbo, are known to be shared in common with Melungeons.
+Author Tim Hashaw notes that Cannon Cumbo, who is claimed as a core Lumbee progenitor, was directly descended from Manuel Cumbo/Cambow, an African free Black man from Virginia.
+He notes he was initially recognized as white in Bladen County, but as a free person of color in Robeson, and was sometimes regarded as Portuguese by his neighbors.
+He married Tabitha Newsom, who was related to one of the leaders of Nat Turner's Rebellion.